 As it tends to happen with SEO, quantity means little next to quality.
 When determining the value of a website to a searcher and how much visibility it should have, search engines take into consideration both factors.
 However, followed backlinks from trustworthy, high authority sites will always be considered much more valuable than those coming from low authority and potentially spammy sites.

 In fact, although followed links are definitely something to aim for – it doesn’t mean that no-follow links aren’t valuable.
-Just the mention of your site on a high quality website is good enough to give your business a thumbs up in the eyes of search engines.
+Just the mention of your site on a high quality website is good enough to give your business a thumbs up in the eyes of users and search engines.

 Where to start?
 Competitive Backlink Research

-The reason why you create (or should strive to) great content for your site is making it interesting enough so that people will want to share it.
+The reason why you create (or should strive to) great content for your site is making it interesting enough so that people will want to use and share it.
 The more they share your webpage by linking to it, the more visitors will want to come in.
 So, backlinks from sites with content related to yours will always be much more valuable than those coming from any random corner of the web.

 So, when it comes to link building, the first thing to do may be a little something called competitive backlink research, which basically means digging into your competitor’s backlink profile (the list of pages and domains linking to a website) in order to gain insight about the link building that may have helped them rank well for your target keywords, so you can now target these domains as well on your own campaigns.